sevenleo/npm-pymanager/README.md

 1. Creating a new locale JSON file
 2. Adding it to the language selection mapping in `main.py`

-### Locale Keys (45 per file)
+### Locale Keys (55 per file)

-All user-facing strings including table headers, menu options, progress bar labels, error messages, and the `confirm_update_all` prompt.
+All user-facing strings including table headers, menu options, progress bar labels, error messages, demo/viewport labels and the `confirm_update_all` prompt.
+Keep the three files in sync — every `t()` key must exist in all of them.

 ---

 ## Limitations

 - There is no automated test suite yet
-- Size calculation still depends on filesystem traversal, so very large package trees can take noticeable time on the first load
+- Size calculation still depends on filesystem traversal, so very large package trees can take noticeable time on the first load (later loads reuse the session cache)
+- `npm outdated` needs network access to check the registry; without it the outdated columns stay empty
 - The tool assumes `npm` commands are available in the current shell environment

 ---